Rohtas Fort: Khwas Khani

 Khwas Khani is a double gate named after one of Sher Shah Suri's greatest generals, Khawas Khan Marwat.
-It was the original main entrance to the fort from the Grand Trunk Road.
+It was the original main entrance to the fort from the Grand Trunk Road, famously known as GT Road.
 The outer gate is 12.8 m wide and 8 m deep.
 The outer gate has a bastion, five battlements at its top, and flanking defensive walls with cannons.
 All of the battlements have loopholes and machicolations.
 The inner and outer gates are almost mirrored images.
 The inner side of Khwas Khani also has five battlements, making it unique amongst the fort's inner gates.
 The inner and outer arches have calligraphy inscriptions and sunflower motifs like Sohail gate.
 The inner gate also has a room with windows that open to the inside and the outside.
 It is accessible by only one gate and has a fine stepwell, suggesting it was for the royal family.